 The Jones Act is a significant contributor to the national economy, homeland security, and national security.
 Because of these reasons, it has strong bipartisan support at all levels of government.
 To learn more about the Jones Act, visit: https://transportationinstitute.org/jones-act/

-1These data are from a PwC study, Contributions of the Jones Act Shipping Industry to the US Economy in 2011, commissioned by Transportation Institute in 2014.
+1This data is from a PwC study, Contributions of the Jones Act Shipping Industry to the US Economy in 2011, commissioned by Transportation Institute in 2014.